 The Savings Plus Plan (SPP) is a voluntary program which allows eligible state and CSU employees to save toward retirement by investing pre-tax contributions.
 These tax-deferred investment are offered through two deferred compensation plans: a Thrift Plan (IRC 401k) and a Deferred Compensation Plan (IRC 457).

-The Tax Shelter Annuity Program, also known as a (403)b, is a voluntary program that allows eligible CSU employees to save toward retirement under Internal Revenue Code [IRC Section 403(b)]. to save toward retirement under Internal Revenue Code [IRC Section 403(b)].
+The CSU 403(b) Supplemental Retirement Plan (SRP), formerly referred to as the Tax Shelter Annuity Program (TSA), is a voluntary program that allows eligible CSU employees to save toward retirement under Internal Revenue Code [IRC Section 403(b)].

 Eligible Faculty members who retire and participate in the Faculty Early Retirement Program are provided benefits through CalPERS.

 ScholarShare is California's 529 College Savings Plan.
 Earnings grow tax-deferred, and distributions for qualified higher education expenses are tax-free.
 California State employees can make automatic payroll deductions, and the money can be used at accredited colleges, vocational-technical schools, in-state or out of state, including eligible foreign institutions.
 Benefits include:

 - No federal or state taxes on qualified distributions

 - Wide range of investment options